Unity-Technologies/com.unity.toonshader/com.unity.toonshader/Documentation~/GettingStarted.md

 ## Advanced techniques

-With the basics dialed in, you can refine specific features of the character.
+Now that you've learned basic cel-shading, you can refine specific features of the character.
 The following examples illustrate how UTS helps solve common cel-shading challenges.

 ### Eliminating outlines around eyes

 Outlines around delicate facial features can be distracting.
 Apply an [Outline Width Map](Outline.md#outline-width-map) to control outline thickness per texel so you can taper or remove the stroke where needed.

 ![The same character model.
 In the Inspector window of the Toon shader, the Outline Width Map property is set to a texture.
 There's no longer an outline around the eyes of the character.](images/OutlineWidthMap3.png)

 ### Adding luster to hair

 Flat lighting can make hair feel lifeless.
 Combine the [Highlight](Highlight.md), [Angel Ring](AngelRing.md), and [Material Capture (MatCap)](MatCap.md) features to add dimensionality.
-In this example, create a material dedicated to hair highlights and assign a [MatCap map](MatCap.md#matcap-map) that carries the desired sheen.
+In this example, we'll apply a [MatCap map](MatCap.md#matcap-map) onto the hair.

 ![The same character model.
 In the Inspector window of the Toon shader, the MatCap Map property is set to a texture.
 The shadows and outlines on the hair look more three-dimensional.](images/Luster3.png)